jbrunker-code/sticky-notes-app/README.md

 Technology Used

 - CSS - to style the app
-- JS/DOM Manipulation - to allow interaction between the user and the app
+- JS/React - to allow interaction between the user and the app
 - Local storage - to store notes between browser sessions